zalacop/semester-project-zalacop/README.md

 ![image of homepage](doc/Community_science_museum-homepage.png)

-This is a website for a Community Science Museum created for a schhol assigment.
+This is a website for a Community Science Museum created for a school assigment.
 It is a biology oriented Community Science Museum.

 ## Built with